Fritschek/Fritschek.github.io/_posts/2025-05-05-mutual-info.md

 In fact, samples from $\tilde{q}^N$ and $q^N$ are nearly indistinguishable unless one of them lands in the spike, which happens with low probability.
 In fact, as argued above, the chance for this is greater than $1/4$.

-So if the estimator ever outputs a value greater than $\log N$ on a batch that looks like it came from $q$, it risks being wrong under $\tilde{q}$ with nontrivial probability ($e^{-1}$ in the limit) which is violating the confidence guarantee.
+So, if the estimator ever outputs a value greater than $\log N$ on a batch that looks like it came from $q$, it risks being wrong under $\tilde{q}$ with nontrivial probability ($e^{-1}$ in the limit) which is violating the confidence guarantee.

 The safest strategy for the estimator is to stay below $\log N + \text{const}$, regardless of the true KL unless it has specific structural properties.
-And since mutual information is itself a KL divergence, this same limitation applies directly to MI lower bounds as well.
+Since mutual information is itself a KL divergence, this same limitation applies directly to MI lower bounds as well.

 ---
-## 7  Lessons
+## 3  Lessons

 * Without strong assumptions (finite alphabet, parametric family, smoothness), **large lower bounds are impossible**.